micposso/virtual-class-code-of-conduct/README.md

 * Digital Plagiarism
 * Usage of graphical assets
 * Usage of videos shared during the class
+* Using digital assets outside the class room
+* Using copyrighted digital materials

 #### School Issued Electronic Devices Usage